rubynho/brain_sidecar/electronics/README.md

 ### Elements

 - Basic building blocks of nature.
-- Cannot be reduce to a simpler substance by chemical means.
+- Cannot be reduced to a simpler substance by chemical means.
 - Over 100 known elements (literally **everything** is made out of these 100 plus elements).

 ### Parts of an atom